nosarthur/nowhub/plans/whitepaper.md

 - tooling
 - engineering practices

-For project owner, project management
+For project owner, the value is in attracting users and contributors.

+having contributors project management

 - set milestones and estimate progress
 - divide work
 - communicate vision to team members and general public

+project planning

+identify the sequential and parallelizable parts of the project.

+## The solution (what)

+A hacker news like web application.

 It fills the gap between mastering tools and a product.